un3481/ts-misc/README.md

 ### Using a `GuardDescriptor` to genreate Type-Guards

-Finnaly, there's one more function for the `is` Proxy, it can generate interface Type-Guards in a very intuitive and concise way using what's called a `GuardDescriptor`.
+Finally, there's one more key functionality in the `is` Proxy.
+It can generate interface Type-Guards in a very intuitive and concise way using what's called a `GuardDescriptor`.

 A `GuardDescriptor` is an object (or array) that contains only Type-Guards or other nested `GuardDescriptor` objects.

-From this input, the `is` Proxy is capable of creating a precise interface guard in a dclarative way, instead of an imperative way like usual.
+Taking this object, the `is` Proxy is capable of creating a Type-Guard for any interface in a declarative way instead of an imperative way like the usual.

 So, for example, for the following type: